xiongyu0523/Azure-RTOS-on-Raspberry-Pi-Pico-RP2040/README.md

 ## Build and run the sample

-1. Clone this repository to the same folder of pico-sdk.
+1. Clone this repository and sitting alongside the pico-sdk directory.
+(This project is an external project depends on pico-sdk)

    ```
    git clone https://github.com/xiongyu0523/Azure-RTOS-on-Raspberry-Pi-Pico-RP2040